krenzlin/AKTpi/README.md

 As your target system does not come with a development enviroment you cannot compile your applications on the Raspberry Pi itself.
 In the process of creating your system, buildroot generates cross-compiler toolchain that you can use to compile for your Raspberry Pi and your system.

-The toolchain (e.g. g++, ar, ...) can be found under *buildroot/output/host/usr/bin* and have a prefix similar to
+The toolchain (e.g. g++, ar, ...) can be found under *buildroot/output/host/usr/bin* and have an architecture prefix similar to

     arm-linux-*

 To compile the simple program *example.c* with no libraries involved:

     buildroot/output/host/usr/bin/arm-linux-g++ example.c -o example

+Or if you are using *make*, set the *CXX* variable.

+    make CXX=output/host/usr/bin/<name-of-architecture>-gcc

 ### Running it on the Raspberry Pi